-Cupich drones on and on about a "paradigm shift" — one of the newest modernist buzzwords that's again, sounds all lofty and smart and super-educated but means nothing less than a change.
-When there is a paradigm shift that means the former way of viewing and doing something is viewed as inadequate, incorrect or incomplete.
-Therefore a shift, a movement away from the former needs to be undertaken to arrive at the new and improved.
-If that wasn't the case, what would be the point of the shift to begin with?
-The very word shift carries that understanding by definition.
+Cupich drones on and on about a "paradigm shift" — one of the newest modernist buzzwords that again sounds all lofty and smart and super-educated but means nothing less than a change.
+When there is a paradigm shift, that means the former way of viewing and doing something is viewed as inadequate, incorrect or incomplete.
+Therefore a shift, a movement away from the former, needs to be undertaken to arrive at the new and improved.
+If that weren't the case, what would be the point of the shift to begin with?
+The very word "shift" carries that understanding by definition.
 If you shift your weight, you have changed position.
 If you shift lanes while driving, you are in a different lane.
-If the players in the backfield of a football team shift, they are now in different places as in not the old places — not the old places.
-So to speak of this as a shift and place the highfalutin word "paradigm" in front of it to take the theological sting out of it is deceptive and disingenuine.
+If the players in the backfield of a football team shift, they are now in different places, as in: not the old places.
+To speak of this as a shift and place the high-falutin' word "paradigm" in front of it to take the theological sting out of it is deceptive and disingenuous.
 As an aside, this type of deceit that has become so commonplace among Churchmen these days is what angers so many faithful Catholics.
 Stop pulling the wool over people's eyes and state what you actually mean clearly.
 This is why so many of them hate clarity because it reveals their true scheme.

 So follow his logic here: "Families are a privileged place of God's self-revelation and activity."
 Followed immediately by the assertion, "God's self-revelation is not restricted to those who meet the Church's marital ideals."
 Ah, cardinal, yes it is.
 God does not "reveal Himself" in sin.
 And couples who are homosexual or shacked up or divorced and civilly remarried are not merely failing to "meet the Church's marital ideals."
 They are committing mortal sin.
 The Church's teachings are not "ideals."